France Crypto Tax for Non-Residents 2026: Residence, Source, and Tax Treaties

 Sources

-• France bilateral tax treaties (OECD-model allocation of movable-asset capital gains to the residence state) — treaty-by-treaty
+• France bilateral tax treaties: OECD-model allocation of movable-asset capital gains to the residence state — treaty-by-treaty, no single answer.

 Editorial disclaimer